quantummaid/quantummaid-opensource-parent/README.md

 ```

 ## Excluding modules from being released to maven central
-Sometimes a project needs a [test]module, that is not supposed to be released as an artifact to maven central.
+Sometimes a project needs a (test-)module that is not supposed to be released as an artifact to Maven Central.
 This is
-a tough nut, since the nexus staging plugin will only deploy to staging, if the last module of a multi modules build,
+complicated because the nexus staging plugin will only deploy to staging if the last module of a multi modules build
 is actually one that is supposed to be released.
 Especially test modules tend to be the last ones built and are not
 to be deployed, so disabling the staging plugin in these modules will essentially end up in the whole project not being
 released to staging.
-In these cases 2 profiles will do the trick.
+In these cases two profiles will do the trick.
 One that is called `development`, which includes
 ALL the modules and is activated on the missing property named `deployToMavenCentral`.
 The other profile is called `deployToMavenCentral`, contains only the modules that are intended to be released to
 maven central and is activated on the presence of the property named `deployToMavenCentral`.
 Example: